Heating issues: Why is it so cold in the garage?

 How warm should your garage be?

-Now that you know how to warm up your garage during those winters, here’s what temperature you ought to maintain in your garage during winters.
+Now that you know how to warm up your garage during those winters, here’s what temperature you ought to maintain in your garage during the winters.

 The basic principle is to keep your garage warm enough to avoid condensation.
 That means if you live along the coasts, your garage temperature ought to be around 65 degrees Fahrenheit, while those of you who live inland can keep the temperature at a balmy 45 degrees Fahrenheit.